demisto/content/Packs/MongoDB/Integrations/MongoDBKeyValueStore/README.md

 ---

 Manipulates key/value pairs according to an incident utilizing the MongoDB collection.
-This integration was integrated and tested with version xx of MongoDB Key Value Store
+This integration was integrated and tested with version v4.2.3 of MongoDB.

 The account user must have appropriate permissions -  ***root*** role to execute the API calls.